rickfindlater/rickfindlater.github.io/pages/resume-cv.md

 #### Duties:

-- Optimisation of the Hatch app, Hatch Website, the customer onboarding flow and conversion to signup by use of experimentation and iteration.
+- Optimisation of the Hatch app, Hatch Website, the customer onboarding flow and conversion to signup rate, by use of experimentation and iteration.
 - Product design and product management of the Hatch App and Public Website.
 - Close collaboration with other members of the Hatch product team as well as with other teams in the business.
 - Identifying gaps in the Hatch customer journey and planning and implementing initiatives to plug those gaps.
 - Development and technical direction of the Hatch public website.
-- Providing mentorship for other members of the Product team.
+- Providing mentorship for other members of the product team.
 - Helping create and maintain the Hatch design system.
-- Learning and maintaining a deep knowledge of share markets and financial markets.
+- Learning and maintaining a deep knowledge of share markets and other financial markets.

 ## Head of design -  Melon Health